andrefs/derzis/README.md

 #### Running

 - Run `npm run build` on the root folder
+- Make sure you have Redis and MongoDB running.
+- Edit `dist/src/config/index.js` to modify the crawler parameters.
 - Open a terminal and run `node ./dist/src/manager/bin/manager.js`.
 - Open another terminal and run `./dist/src/worker/bin/worker-pool`.